17th Jul 2024 1:08:06 AM

 Anele Nyongwana in February 2007 with Children of Fire Director Bronwen Jones and nurses in the Iris Ward of Netcare's Sunninghill Hospital.

-The skin of Anele’s face is contracted due to the scar tissue not growing; she cannot close her eyes and mouth in a relaxed situation, i.e. when sleeping.
+In the subsequent years, the skin of Anele's face contracted due to the scar tissue not growing.
+When she was finally brought to Children of Fire, she could not close her eyes and mouth in a relaxed situation, i.e. when sleeping.
+We also noticed that her hair was tinged with red with malnutrition.

+She had a few problems adjusting to the new environment at Children of Fire and the school, especially encountering other burned children.
 She ran onto the street in terror when passing the school yard, where Sicelo, Sizwe and Feleng (all of whom are burned in the face) were playing.
-She displayed shock and fear at the sight of other burns survivors until she was gradually acclimatized, thanks to the help and kindness of the other children.
-We have reasons to believe that Anele has more problems than just her disfigurement to deal with.
+She displayed shock and fear at the sight of other burns survivors until she was gradually acclimatised, thanks to the help and kindness of the other children.

 This material is Copyright © The Dorah Mokoena Charitable Trust and/or Children of Fire , 1998-2024.